Nissan Ariya 2026 review | A refined and sure-footed electric SUV

 The CarGurus verdict

-The Nissan Ariya is a bold, appealing car that’s competitive in all the key areas including driving range, practicality and quality.
-It also has one of the classier interiors of the many not-quite-premium electric SUVs that it competes with.
-Ride comfort could be better, and there are rivals that are more fun to drive including the Kia EV6 and Jaguar I-Pace.
-The Skoda Enyaq iV is also more comfortable, similarly practical and – while more conventional and not as swish inside – usefully cheaper, and the Ford Mustang Mach-E has a longer range.
+The Nissan Ariya is a bold, appealing car that is competitive in key areas including driving range, practicality and perceived quality.
+It has one of the classiest interiors of the many not-quite-premium electric SUVs it competes with.
+Ride comfort could be better, and there are rivals such as the Kia EV6 that are more fun to drive.
+Other alternatives, such as the Skoda Enyaq, are also more comfortable, similarly practical and – while more conventional and less stylish inside – usefully cheaper to buy.

-So, the Nissan Ariya isn’t without significant competition, and it does feel a little like it’s lacking a particular unique selling point in an increasingly tough class.
-For all that, the style, high standard equipment levels, and an impressive interior still make this a likeable family SUV.
+So, the Nissan Ariya isn’t without significant competition, and it does lack a unique selling point in an increasingly hard-fought class.
+For all that, the Ariya’s style, generous equipment and impressive interior still make for a likeable family SUV.

 Search for a Nissan Ariya on CarGurus